conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 app.Logger.LogInformation("The configured User Agent is {UserAgent}", apiSettings.UserAgent);
 ```

+This approach is called **Direct or Manual Binding**, and you should only do this if you need the settings values **BEFORE** the application starts.

 Running this code shows the API configuration information is printed immediately after the app actually starts.

 ![StartWithLogs](../images/2024/12/StartWithLogs.png)

-Of interest is if you need to log **before** the application starts this means you cannot use the `Logger` from the `app` object as it has  not been created yet.
+If you need to log **before** the application starts, you cannot use the `Logger` from the `app` object as it has not been created yet.

-In such a case the simplest way is to create and use your own [Logger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=net-9.0-pp).
-There are lots of libraries for this but my go to is [Serilog](https://serilog.net/), and in particular the [Console sink](https://github.com/serilog/serilog-sinks-console).
+In such a case, the simplest way is to create and use your own [Logger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=net-9.0-pp).
+There are many libraries for this; my go-to is [Serilog](https://serilog.net/), particularly, the [Console sink](https://github.com/serilog/serilog-sinks-console).

 ```bash
 dotnet add package Serilog.Sink.Console
 ```
-If you want to log somewhere else, perhaps [Seq](https://github.com/datalust/serilog-sinks-seq) or [ElasticSearch](https://www.elastic.co/guide/en/ecs-logging/dotnet/current/serilog-data-shipper.html) you can use the appropriate sink, or one of the [many other available ones](https://github.com/serilog/serilog/wiki/provided-sinks).
+If you want to log somewhere else, perhaps [Seq](https://github.com/datalust/serilog-sinks-seq) or [ElasticSearch](https://www.elastic.co/guide/en/ecs-logging/dotnet/current/serilog-data-shipper.html), you can use the appropriate sink or one of the [many other available ones](https://github.com/serilog/serilog/wiki/provided-sinks).

-Then you create and configure the logger
+Then, you create and configure the logger

 ```csharp
 // Create our own logger to use before the